-From the late 1960s to the 1990s, no national sports topic received more published attention than sports provision, especially sports centres.
-‘Indoor sports centres – research on their use, users and non-users, and its impact on policy, provision and management’ is an extensive study of the entire research activities and processes across the decades.
-It has been written for ‘Harlow to K2 and Beyond’ by Mike Fitzjohn and Malcolm Tungatt, two former Sports Council officers, who are highly experienced in the sports research field.
-The full study is the basis for the summary research and planning sections of Chapter 4 and 9, which reflect the efforts made in researching the provision and use of sports centres, especially their use.
+From the late 1960s to the early 1990s, no national sports topic received more published attention than sports provision, especially sports centres.
+‘Sports centres – research on their use and users and its impact on policy, provision and management’ is a full study prepared for ‘Harlow to K2 and Beyond’ by Mike Fitzjohn and Malcolm Tungatt, two former senior Sports Council officers, highly experienced in the field.
+The study is the basis for the planning and research sections of Chapter 4 (and Chapter 9), which reflect the progress made in researching sports centres, especially their use.

-Local Government Reorganisation had already initiated a further surge of new centres, with around 250 centres established by 1976.
-This significant social phenomenon then became increasingly replicated across the UK during the next two decades.
-Chapter 6 examines other key influences and developments on the sports centre scene over those two decades.
-The whole scene became transformed from its early foundations, and by the mid-1990s the sector, with over 1,500 centres, was heading towards the 21st century and a further challenging phase.
+Local Government Reorganisation had contributed towards a further surge of new centres, with around 260 centres established by 1976.
+This significant social phenomenon then became increasingly replicated across the UK.
+Chapter 6 examines the key influences and developments on the sports centre scene.
+There was closer scrutiny of the reasons for this massive provision and operation of sports centres, in the format that had become common, and there were questions about whether the intended aims and objectives of centres were being fulfilled.

 Chapter 6 also highlights the vital role of the two major, influential organisations – The Sports Council and the Association of Recreation Managers.
 In so doing the chapter reflects on some of the places and people that helped deliver the huge progress.
 It also examines other major influences and developments on the national and regional sports centre scene over this period.